-After you have achieved partner status, you are ready to ask Twitch to sign your team up.
-As a partner, you are only allowed to create two teams tops.
-If by any chance you delete the teams, Twitch does not allow you to create more.
+Once you have achieved partner status, you are ready to ask Twitch to sign your team up.
+As a partner, you are only allowed to create two teams maximum.
+If by any chance you delete the teams, Twitch will not allow you to create more.

 Now, do the following:

 - On one tab of your browser, make sure that you are logged in to your partner account.
 If not, enter your credentials.

 - Visit Twitch’s contact support page and open a ticket.